noahgibbs/rails_ruby_bench/README.md

 ## Running the Benchmark Locally

 First, run setup.rb.
 This will clone your chosen Ruby and Discourse versions.

+Then set up a Discourse development environment.
+There's a script in the Discourse directory to do it on OS X under work/discourse/script/osx_dev.

-Then run "RAILS\_ENV=profile ./seed\_db\_data.rb". to create account data in your database.
+Then run "RAILS\_ENV=profile ./seed\_db\_data.rb". to create
+account data in your database.

 Then run start.rb to run the server and the benchmark.

 ## Customizing the Benchmark